Our Reading Specialist

 For more than 20 years, Ruth Tougas has helped the university, college, secondary, and elementary

-With the goals of providing effective lifetime solution to individuals with difficulties in learning to read, write, spell, and comprehend and to accommodate students from different schools and communities, the Multisensory Reading Clinic was born - and all who have asked for her help, young and old, have had instant and constant decoding progress with 100% SUCCESS permanenent gains in iteracy intervention, remediation, and prevention!
+With the goals of providing effective lifetime solution to individuals with difficulties in learning to read, write, spell, and comprehend and to accommodate students from different schools and communities, on September 20, 2015, the Multisensory Reading Clinic was born - and all who have asked for her help, young and old, have had instant and constant decoding progress with 100% SUCCESS permanenent gains in iteracy intervention, remediation, and prevention!

 Besides, she also works as a Literacy Consultant specializing in helping individuals with dyslexia and with other disabilities and disorders.
 Furthermore, she gives literacy training and workshops to teachers and parents, mostly at schools in Laval and Montreal areas.

 She has a Bachelor of Arts degree in Language and Literature.
 She studied Applied Human Sciences, specializing in Human Relations, at Concordia University, where she graduated with distinction.
 She has also studied inclusive education (special needs) at McGill with a GPA of 3.84/4.0 and at Harvard University's education & teacher training focusing on family engagement in education.

 A Kurzweil 3000 Trainer, with expertise in customizing instructions based on individuals’ specific needs, she is also a Learning Disability Specialist, an Assistive Technology Specialist, and a Learning Strategist for individuals with learning disabilities and disorders and with mental illness, where during her studies she achieved the highest grade of 99% and the average grade of 92% and graduated as SCHOLARS with perfect GPA (4.0/4.0) in all of the three programs.

 A dyslexic herself, she has experience and training in different reading programs: The Wilson Reading System, the RX for Discovery Reading, the PCI Reading Program, and the Recipe for Reading, to mention only a few.
 She has also traveled extensively to the United States to obtain her Orton-Gillingham intensive training in Associate and Certified Levels and incorporate the Orton-Gillingham approach into her teaching.
 She also attends workshops and conferences both in Canada and in the United States to stay informed about education trends.